top of page

 The two photos of the university have been taken from their website.

-My presentation was in the morning session on Wednesday and after it and the keynote by a noted American first-year experience academic, MM and I headed to Brighton where she lives.
+My presentation was in the morning session on Wednesday, the final day of the conference.
+After it was over, and we'd been to the keynote by a noted American first-year experience academic, MM and I headed to Brighton where she lives.
 I had half an hour to present on my work on Business smart, the new first-year experience program I had designed for the QUT Business School.
 I was paired with a terribly academic presentation by an NTU Business professor.
 Eek.
 Mine was very practitioner-based, but the delegate who facilitated the session told me afterwards that my presentation was one of the best she’d ever listened to at a conference.
 What lovely feedback!

 The drive down to Brighton was lovely and I had the chance to see a bit more of pretty Nottingham as we left the city.
 I’d visited MM in Brighton the year before.
 We didn’t have time to poke around this time as the next day we were back in London.
-MM had wrangled me an invite to the Future of postgraduate education forum at One Wimpole Street, a posh conference and meeting room venue in London’s exclusive SW1 district, a few minutes’ walk from Oxford and Regent Streets.
+MM had wrangled me an invite to the Future of postgraduate educationĀ forum at One Wimpole Street, a posh conference and meeting room venue in London’s exclusive SW1 district, a few minutes’ walk from Oxford and Regent Streets.
 I mostly remember the posh venue!
-I felt slightly like an imposter at this rather grand event, but I enjoyed learning about the post-graduate scene in the UK.
-It's so cool that interesting things are available to attend when you live in a place that doesn’t suffer the tyranny of distance.
+IĀ felt slightly like an imposter at this rather grand event, but I enjoyed learning about the post-graduate scene in the UK.
+It's so cool that interesting things are available to attend, unlike where I live, hampered by the tyranny of distance.

 One thing that does stick out is that I lost my train ticket in the rush to get to the venue on time.
 Despite MM’s best efforts to persuade a ticket person that I did actually have a valid ticket, I had to buy another one-way ticket that evening.
 Shame!

 After the forum we went for a wander.
-You can see me below outside Broadcasting House, the BBC headquarters.
+That's me below, outside Broadcasting House, the BBC headquarters.
 We had a yummy pub dinner with a colleague of MM’s from Coventry University, then headed back to Brighton on the train.

 Photo of the old Pearson HQ building sourced here.
 The photo of my hotel is from their website.